-- 1. Turn the water pump off and disconnect the city water supply if attached. - 2.
-Open the water line floor drains.
-Pull the rings up about 1/2" to open.
-See page 7-5 for locations in your coach. - 3.
-Open the exterior shower compartment and disconnect the shower hose from the faucet. - Open the hot and cold knobs on the shower faucet and allow it to drain.
-DO NOT close the knobs after draining. - Drain the shower hose, then reattach it to the shower faucet. - On the inside of the coach, close the shower water supply valves to disconnect the exterior shower from the water system.
-See page 7-5 for locations in your coach. - 7.
+- Turn the water pump off and disconnect the city water supply if attached. - 2.
+Open the water line drains.
+See page 7-6 for locations in your coach. - 3.
+Open the exterior shower compartment and disconnect the shower hose from the faucet. - 4.
+Open the hot and cold knobs on the shower faucet and allow it to drain.
+DO NOT close the knobs after draining. - 5.
+Drain the shower hose, then reattach it to the shower faucet. - 6.
+On the inside of the coach, close the shower water supply valves to disconnect the exterior shower from the water system.
+See page 7-6 for locations in your coach. - 7.
 Close the water line drain valves.
 The exterior shower is now winterized.